Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Background

 \subsubsection{Cross-validation methods}

 Cross-validation methods split the projection data into two parts: \textit{the network input data} and \textit{the target data}.
 The network is trained to predict the target data from the network input data.
 Different splits are used in different training iterations so that all data is assigned both as network input and as target data.
 Cross-validation methods require that the noise is independent and zero mean between both parts.
-The network can learn to approximate the signal of the target data because this information is correlated to the network input data, but it can not learn to predict the noise of the target data because the noise is independent, resulting in a denoised image \cite{batson2019noise2self, krull2019noise2void}.
+The network can learn to approximate the signal of the target data because this information is correlated to the network input data, but it can not learn to predict the noise of the target data because the noise is independent.
+Therefore, it should converge towards the minimum mean squared error (MMSE) estimator of the noise-free target data from the noisy input data \cite{batson2019noise2self, krull2019noise2void}.
+After the network has finished training, one approach for inference is to average the reconstructions from multiple input splits \cite{hendriksen2020noise2inverse}.
+Another approach is to use all data as input during inference.
+While this approach may introduce some bias, it has shown good experimental performance \cite{hendriksen2021deep, gruber2024sparse2inverse, unal2024proj2proj}, and is less computationally expensive.
+This second approach was used for all cross-validation methods in the benchmark of this paper.

-The benefits of this approach are that it is simple to implement and that the assumption of zero mean and uncorrelated noise is often met in practice.
-A downside is that some information is lost because the full data can not be used as the network input data.
+The main benefits of cross-validation methods are that their required assumptions are often met in practice, and that they do not require knowing the exact noise level.
+However, a downside is that a more efficient or less biased estimator may be possible because the full data can not be used as the network input data during training.

 We compare three cross-validation CT reconstruction methods with slightly different loss functions (see Table \ref{tab:existing_methods}): In \textbf{Noise2Inverse (N2I)} \cite{hendriksen2020noise2inverse} 25\% equally spaced projection images are used as target data, and the remaining projection images are used as input data.
 The neural network weights are optimized to minimize the MSE between the neural network output and an FBP reconstruction of the target data. \textbf{Sparse2Inverse (S2I)} \cite{gruber2024sparse2inverse} uses the same splits between target and network input data as N2I.
 However, instead of performing an FBP reconstruction of the target data, the neural network output is projected using matrix $A$, and the MSE is calculated between the projected neural network output and the target data. \textbf{Proj2Proj (P2P)} \cite{unal2024proj2proj} uses pixel-wise instead of projection-wise splitting between network input and target data.
 The network input data is the projection data with every fourth pixel horizontally and vertically replaced by its local mean.
 The loss is calculated in the projection domain, like S2I, but only over the pixels that were replaced in the neural network input.